Lehrstuhl-BWL-EvIS/nova-extension-latex-auctex/README.md

 https://github.com/flyx/Nova-TeX-Suite

 Additionally, [TeXlab](https://github.com/latex-lsp/texlab) provides a cross-platform implementation of the Language Server Protocol providing rich cross-editing support for the LaTeX typesetting system including code completion.

+## Installation

+The TypeScript files can be transpiled to JavaScript with `npm run build`.